“The best I ever read. That’s tough. I have favorites, but it’s hard to pick the best.”

 Left to my own devices, I wouldn’t have gone to the Mystery Writers of America’s annual conference.
 First, I’d have had to become a member—perhaps not be a bad idea given that I’d written a few Lesson books.
 Second, it meant spending a week in Las Vegas, which was five days too much of something that was already too much.
 Third, I wasn’t sure I wanted to pal around with a bunch of mystery writers.
 I was just learning how to talk mystery, let alone walk it.

-But, as fate would have it, I was there in my capacity as a therapist.
+But, as fate would have it, I was attending in my capacity as a therapist.
 My client (whose name I’ve obviously changed) asked me to accompany him.
 You’d know him by his books.
 He gets very nervous when he has to speak to large groups, and was due to give a sixty-minute presentation as well as participate in a panel.
 He wanted me there to help him through.
 He also had some concerns involving his new girlfriend, who was along for the trip.

 I’m a therapist with an office where I see people.
 I also see them out of that space—in their homes, at family meetings, work gatherings and on plane trips.
 I even accompanied one to a music festival.
 I charge by the hour so these extended therapy sessions are costly.
 I used to charge much less so more people could afford to hire me out, but I’ve garnered a bit of a reputation and, now as the child of capitalism, I’ve raised my rates.